9/11 attacks still reverberate as US marks 21st anniversary | Law-Order

 9/11 attacks still reverberate as US marks 21st anniversary

-Americans remembered 911 on Sunday with readings of victims names, volunteer work and other tributes 21 years after the deadliest terror attack on US soil.A tolling bell and a moment of silence began the commemoration at ground zero in New York, where the World Trade Centers twin towers were destroyed by the hijacked-plane attacks of Sept.
+Sundays observances, which follow a fraught milestone anniversary last year, come little more than a month after a U.S. drone strike killed a key al-Qaida figure who helped plot the 911 attacks, Ayman al-Zawahri.Pierre Roldan, who lost his cousin Carlos Lillo, a paramedic, said we had some form of justice when a U.S. raid killed Osama bin Laden in 2011.

-Americans remembered 9/11 on Sunday with readings of victims' names, volunteer work and other tributes 21 years after the deadliest terror attack on US soil.
+Americans remembered 9/11 on Sunday with tear-choked tributes, and pleas to “never forget,'' 21 years after the deadliest terror attack on U.S. soil.

-A tolling bell and a moment of silence began the commemoration at ground zero in New York, where the World Trade Center's twin towers were destroyed by the hijacked-plane attacks of Sept.
-11, 2001.

-Firefighter Jimmy Riches' namesake nephew wasn't born yet when his uncle died, but the boy took the podium to pay tribute to him.
+Bonita Mentis set out to read victims' names at the ground zero ceremony wearing a necklace with a photo of her slain sister, Shevonne Mentis, a 25-year-old Guyanese immigrant who worked for a financial firm.
+“It's been 21 years, but it's not 21 years for us.
+It seems like just yesterday,'' Mentis said. ''The wounds are still fresh.”
+“No matter how many years have passed, nobody can actually comprehend that what happened that very day,” she added.

+Speaking at the Pentagon on Sunday, President Joe Biden recalled seeing smoke rise from the stricken U.S. military headquarters on 9/11, when he was a senator.
+He vowed that the U.S. would continue working to root out terrorist plots and called on Americans to stand up for democracy on days beyond the anniversary.
+“We have an obligation, a duty, a responsibility to defend, preserve and protect our democracy — the very democracy that guarantees the right to freedom that those terrorists on 9/11 sought to bury in the burning fire, smoke and ash,” the Democrat said.

-On Sunday, President Joe Biden plans to speak and lay a wreath at the Pentagon, while first lady Jill Biden is scheduled to speak in Shanksville, Pennsylvania, where one of the hijacked planes went down after passengers and crew members tried to storm the cockpit as the hijackers headed for Washington.
+First lady Jill Biden was scheduled to speak in Shanksville, Pennsylvania, where one of the hijacked planes went down after passengers and crew members tried to storm the cockpit as the hijackers headed for Washington.
 Al-Qaida conspirators had seized control of the jets to use them as passenger-filled missiles.

 Vice President Kamala Harris and husband Doug Emhoff joined the observance at the National Sept.
-11 Memorial in New York, but by tradition, no political figures speak at the ground zero ceremony.
-It centers instead on victims' relatives reading aloud the names of the dead.
+11 Memorial in New York, but by tradition, no political figures speak.
+The observance centers instead on victims' relatives reading aloud the names of the dead.

+Nikita Shah headed there in a T-shirt that bore the de facto epigraph of the annual commemoration — “never forget” — and the name of her slain father, Jayesh Shah.
+The family later moved to Houston but often returns to New York for the anniversary to be ''around people who kind of experienced the same type of grief and the same feelings after 9/11,” said Shah.
+She was 10 when her father was killed.

 Readers often add personal remarks that form an alloy of American sentiments about Sept.
 11 — grief, anger, toughness, appreciation for first responders and the military, appeals to patriotism, hopes for peace, occasional political barbs, and a poignant accounting of the graduations, weddings, births and daily lives that victims have missed.